 Korcula Ferry Options

-The Old Town of Korcula is a major historic highlight, while hiking, cycling, and various water sports draw in active travelers as well.
+The Old Town of Korcula is a significant historical highlight, while hiking, cycling, and various water sports draw in active travelers.

 Ferries To Korcula

-Just like Hvar, Korcula is easily reached from other nearby islands as well as Dubrovnik and Split.
+Just like Hvar, Korcula is easily reached from other nearby islands and Dubrovnik and Split.
 There is a direct line from Split to Korcula, which stops in Hvar first.
 The ferry from Dubrovnik to Korcula is a straight shot, without any stops in between.

 Additionally, there are also Korcula ferries from Brac, Lastovo, and Orebić.